jonathan-laurent/Gobblet.jl/README.md

 The junior game has about three billion possible states.
 Therefore, it can be solved by exhaustive search.
 Doing so on a personal computer requires a careful implementation though.
-Moreover, we think that it makes for a good showcase of how [Julia](https://julialang.org/) makes writing high-performance code painless and natural.
+To speed-up the search process, we use the following

-To speed-up the search process, we use the following tricks:
+tricks:

 + We augment the standard _Value Iteration_ algorithm by maintaining both a lower and an upper bound on the value of each state.
 When these two coincide,